Ethel Bellamy: Career

 In 1912 Turner appointed her as second assistant at the observatory, a permanent full-time post, for £50 a year.
 The job that she took had previously been occupied by another of her uncles, Frederick Bellamy, who had died at an early age before she was born.

 After the completion of Oxford's role in the Astrographic Catalogue, Turner decided to assist the Vatican Observatory, which was having difficulty with its computations.
 From 1911 to 1928, Bellamy performed the reductions on the measurements and prepared the results for publication; the analysis of the Vatican's zone was "wholly in [her] hands".
 In recognition of her work on the Vatican she was presented a silver medal by the Pope in 1928.
 Her work was unpaid.
-By 1928 she and her uncle had catalogued the position of over a million stars.
+By 1928 along with her her uncle she had catalogued the position of over a million stars.

 In 1918 Bellamy became the observatory's seismology assistant.
 She spent part of 1919 in Shide, where she was responsible for Turner's seismological instruments.
 She operated seismometers, managing correspondence with up to six hundred seismograph stations, and collated the data to be analysed.
 These seismometers worked by measuring traces of passing vibrations that had been enlarged and transcribed onto a moving roll of photographic paper using light.
 The seismometers were transferred to the Clarendon Laboratory and, eventually, to the Oxford University Observatory.

 After Turner, or, from 1923, a new assistant called Joseph Hughes, had computed the epicentres of earthquakes, Bellamy prepared the results for publication in the International Seismological Summary (ISS).
 During the Second World War, while Hughes was serving in the armed forces, Bellamy computed the epicentres herself for six issues.
 She collated readings, collected information by telegram and made seismological measurements of nearly 600 seismological stations around the world.
 This global network of seismological instruments is now digital and automated.
 Bellamy worked in an unheated hut until 1927, which caused her discomfort in addition to her generally poor health.

 In 1930, the year of Turner's death, she became the editor of the International Seismological Summary.
 In memory of Turner, she voluntarily produced an index of epicentres for 1925-1935 and a map of the world showing their locations.
 Between 1913 and 1939 she published nine papers, including two with her uncle.
 Her uncle died in 1936, and despite their long partnership, her uncle left a valuable collection to Cambridge University, and left her no money.
 Bellamy's finances were helped when Cambridge University refused her uncle's bequest so that it could be sold.

 In 1939, Bellamy published a paper in Nature in 1939 that focuses on the geographical distribution of epicenters of earthquakes recorded by the Seismological Committee of the British Association from 1913 to 1932.